danielshort3/Chatbot-LoRA-RAG/README.md

 The application requires `bitsandbytes` and the GPU-enabled `faiss-gpu-cu12` package in addition to the standard dependencies listed in `pyproject.toml`.
+The LoRA fine‑tuning script also depends on the `trl` library which provides `SFTTrainer`.

 FAISS uses the GPU by default when available.
 Set `VGJ_FAISS_CUDA=false` or